Skip to main content

 In our experience, independent architects are largely disconnected from knowledge of construction costs.

 Design/build remodelers are uniquely suited to assist homeowners in establishing and adhering to budgets.
-Because they not only design but also estimate and produce the work, they are intimately knowledgeable about the costs and vicissitudes of remodeling, and can more easily anticipate and explain pitfalls.
+Because they not only design but also estimate and produce the work, they are intimately knowledgeable about the costs and vicissitudes of remodeling and can more easily anticipate and explain pitfalls.

 Design/build firms are also motivated to produce the entire project and focused on helping homeowners make informed design and budget decisions all along the way.